What are the Different Types of Drama – And Their Value

 • on television.

 They can be found in the mediums of literature, film, television, and theatre.
-And the different types of drama are characterised by focussing on human experience and exploring complex themes and ideas.
+And the different types of drama focus on human experience by exploring complex themes and ideas.

-Drama has a number of unique characteristics that set it apart from other forms of literature.
-It is often marked by its use of dialogue, which is used to convey the thoughts, feelings, and motivations of the characters.
-Drama is also known for its use of conflict, which serves to drive the plot forward and create tension.
-Additionally, it explores a variety of themes:
+Drama has unique characteristics that set it apart from other forms of literature.
+It is identified by the use of dialogue conveying the thoughts, feelings, and motivations of the characters.
+It uses conflict to drive the plot forward and create tension, while exploring themes such as:

 • love,